Lacrymology/states/varnish/doc/metrics.rst

 s_fetch
 ~~~~~~~

-Number of time :doc:`/varnish/doc/index` fetched a response from
+Number of time :doc:`index` fetched a response from
 backend.

 s_hdrbytes